q3769/semver-maven-plugin/README.md

 mvn semver:pick-newer -Dsemver=1.3.8-HOTFIX
 ```

-updates current POM's `1.2.3` version to `1.3.8-HOTFIX` because `1.3.8-HOTFIX` is a newer version than `1.2.3`.
+updates the original POM's `1.2.3` version to `1.3.8-HOTFIX` because `1.3.8-HOTFIX` is a newer version than `1.2.3`.
 However,
-if the current POM version is `1.3.8`, then no change will be made because, according to the SemVer spec, the
+if the original POM version is `1.3.8`, then no change will be made because, according to the SemVer spec, the
-current `1.3.8` is newer than the given `1.3.8-HOTFIX`.
+the original `1.3.8` is newer than the given `1.3.8-HOTFIX`.

 ### Merge with another SemVer